About “SING BOOKS WITH EMILY” (& Emily, too)

 RECOGNITION, AWARDS, ACHIEVEMENTS

-- Emily was selected to attend the 2003 Cabaret Conference at Yale University
+- Emily was as a 2003 Fellow at The Cabaret Conference at Yale University

 - Emily served on the Board of the DC Cabaret Network from 2003-2012